ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Action plugins
 --------------

-Action plugins modify the data that is provided to any module, or filter the data that is returned by a module.
+Action plugins let you integrate local processing and local data with module functionality.

 To create an action plugin, create a new class with the Base(ActionBase) class as the parent: